amirazer55/ResumeBuilder/README.md

 4. **Export**:
    - Download your resume as a PDF using the "Download PDF" button.
-   - Export your data as JSON for reuse.

 5. **Save Progress**:
    Your progress is automatically saved in local storage.